March 5, 2014-

-Dean Donati Talks About Three New Majors Coming to the School of Design This Fall
+Dean Donati Talks About Three New Majors in The School of Design

 Jason Donati was appointed Dean of Mount Ida College’s School of Design in 2013.
 He came to us having served in a number of senior roles at the New England Institute of Art.
-In the short time he’s been at Mount Ida, he and our School of Design faculty have been busy developing three new, career-focused undergraduate degree programs for fall 2014: Animation, Commercial Photography and Digital Visualization.
+In the short time he’s been at Mount Ida, he and our School of Design faculty have been busy developing three new, career-focused undergraduate degree programs: Animation, Commercial Photography and Digital Visualization.
 We sat down with Dean Donati to get the details.

 Q. Before we begin, can you tell us what excites you most about Mount Ida and your role as dean?

 A: There are so many things about Mount Ida that excite me.
 To start, I love the career-focused mission.
 Everything we do here, from academic programs and internship opportunities to campus activities, all are designed to prepare our students to launch creative careers after graduation.
 Being new to the College, I appreciate that challenge and am thrilled to share it with our design faculty who all are industry-tested, passionate and dedicated.
 Together, we see to it that our programs both existing and new, are in lock-step with industry needs and emerging design and technology trends.
 Our three new majors —Animation, Commercial Photography and Digital Visualization—really reflect what is happening in the marketplace right now and for the future.

 Q. Introducing three new undergraduate majors in less than a year is an impressive pace.
 Can you tell us what the Digital Visualization program is all about?